 Unlike many Hollywood comics of past and present – e.g., Charles Chaplin, Lucille Ball, Abbott & Costello, Jim Carrey, Adam Sandler – or, for that matter, British talent like Monty Python, Sacha Baron Cohen, and Absolutely Fabulous’ Jennifer Saunders and Joanna Lumley, Arthur Askey never became an international name.
 His movies and TV shows were geared to British (and, with luck, Australian/New Zealand) audiences.

 It gets more obscure.
-Big-screen titles like Charley’s (Big-Hearted) Aunt, Back-Room Boy, and Ramsbottom Rides Again are now all but forgotten.
+Big-screen titles like Charley’s (Big-Hearted) Aunt, The Ghost Train, Back-Room Boy, and Ramsbottom Rides Again are now all but forgotten.
 In fact, these days Arthur Askey – made a Commander of the British Empire in 1981, the year before his death – is poorly remembered even in his native country.

 I Thank You: The Arthur Askey Story